 UKOG has turned their focus back to Horse Hill in Surrey.
 However in March 2018, the company said it was considering drilling another sidetrack at Broadford Bridge and using “other reservoir stimulation techniques”.

 Again in March 2019 UKOG revealed that it plans to return to Broadford Bridge to drill and test a new Kimmeridge sidetrack.
-It’s those plans for a time extension which are up before West Sussex County Council in March 2020.
+It was granted an extension of planning permission in July 2020

 Meanwhile, the Oil and Gas Authority has allocated PEDL 234 to the “production” phase.
 This should mean that there is an operational well and a production plan.
 Neither exists in PEDL 234.

 UKOG has not been consistent about its intentions at Broadford Bridge.
 Celtique had applied to explore for gas in the Triassic sandstone.
 Yet on acquiring the licence, Stephen Sanderson, UKOG’s Executive Chairman, said: “The BB-1 [Broadford Bridge] well is designed not only to test a geological mirror-image of the Horse Hill* Kimmeridge oil discovery, but, more significantly, to also seek to establish whether Kimmeridge Limestone oil is truly an extensive resource play.”